shopping-in-london

 Popular all across the world, especially because of the film of the same name, this place is the Best Place to Go Shopping in London or a hub for all types of Shopaholics.
 If you were wondering where to shop in London, then Notting Hill is the answer.
 From small and unique shops that have vintage in-store to high-end designer boutiques that have a mix of boho and chic in-store, you will find everything here for cheap shopping in London.

 Aimé, The Merchants, Dolly Diamond, Odabash, and more are some of the best fashion brands here.
-Notting Hill is also home to a vast collection of small shops selling unusual and vintage clothing, antiques, books, quirky gifts, and organic food.
+Notting Hill is also home to a vast collection of small shops selling unusual and vintage clothing, antiques, books, quirky gifts, and organic food, making it to our list of best shopping destinations in London.

 London’s popular Portobello Market in Notting Hill with stores dating back to the 1800s.
 You can see stores for music, bread, fruits, antiques, clothes, and more.
 Though the market is organized on Fridays and Saturdays, other smaller markets are open throughout the week.
 Listing some Day trips to London for your next visit.